-Is the bottom of the pack n play safe for sleep?
+Is the a pack n play safe for sleep?

-Most modern pack n plays such as the Graco, 4moms or the Lotus are made with safe sleep in mind.
-Today’s manufacturers know that parents need a place to put baby to sleep when on the road and they make the portable play yards for this exact purpose.
+Most modern pack n plays such as the Graco, 4moms Breeze plus or the Guava Lotus are made with safe sleep in mind.
+Today’s manufacturers know that parents need a place to put baby to sleep when on the road and they make portable play yards for this exact purpose.

 If you plan on using you pack n play for naps or sleep, make sure to get one that is safe sleep certified.

 Can baby sleep in the bottom of the pack n play?